 - FRUITS: Don’t choose fruit juices—you’re just paying someone to take the fiber out of your food.
 Instead, eat the fruit itself, and get 3.1 grams of fiber.
 You can get a serious fiber bang for your carb buck with berries (a half cup of raspberries adds 4 fiber grams, blackberries add 3.8 and blueberries or strawberries add 1.7) and kiwis (2.7 grams per fruit).
 Always accompany fruit with protein and/or fat such as nuts or cheese to slow any negative impact of the natural sugars on blood-sugar levels.

-- BREAKFAST BARS: You can't beat them for convenience, but choose carefully—many bars have only a gram or two of fiber, and most are loaded with added sugars, such as high-fructose corn syrup.
+- BREAKFAST BARS: You can’t beat them for convenience, but choose carefully—many bars have only a gram or two of fiber, and most are loaded with added sugars, such as high-fructose corn syrup.
 Read the labels and look only for those that have no added sugars and at least 6 grams of fiber.
-Atkins Morning Start™ Breakfast Bars (up to 9 grams of fiber) and Advantage™ bars (up to 11 grams of fiber in most flavors) are great choices—both are available in an array of flavors, so your taste buds can be pleasantly surprised every day of the week.
+Atkins® bars are a great source of fiber and are available in an array of flavors, so your taste buds can be pleasantly surprised every day of the week.

 With all the options, most of you ought to be able to mix and match your way to 8 to 10 grams of fiber at breakfast without much hassle at all.
 That’s oatmeal with flaxseeds and almonds, a vegetable frittata with some berries on the side or whole-grain toast with natural peanut butter.
 And just so you know we’re flexible: There’s no rule against having any of these fiber-rich goodies for lunch!